michigansnowboardclub/michigansnowboardclub.github.io/content/officers.md

 {{< person src="dana" person_name="Dana Marion" person_title="Social Chair" person_bio="Dana is a junior majoring in International Studies and Anthropology with a minor in Education for Empowerment.
 She is super passionate about skiing and grew up skiing in Keystone, CO." >}}

-{{< person src="joesph" person_name="Joseph Cerniglia" person_title="Social Chair" person_bio="Dana is a junior majoring in International Studies and Anthropology with a minor in Education for Empowerment.
-She is super passionate about skiing and grew up skiing in Keystone, CO." >}}
+{{< person src="joesph" person_name="Joseph Cerniglia" person_title="MLK Coordinator" person_bio="Joseph is a junior in the School of Public Health pursuing a BA in Community and Global Health.
+He is from Batesville, Indiana and on his breaks he works as a lift operator at Perfect North Slopes.
+He is also involved in environmental work through Citizens’ Climate Lobby and mental health advocacy through CAPS In Action.
+On the slopes you can find Joseph flying through the glades always on the lookout for some untouched powder." >}}

 {{< person src="eden" person_name="Eden Boes" person_title="Design Chair" person_bio="Eden is a junior studying architecture.
 In her free time she enjoys reading reading fantasy books and drawing.
 Her favorite emojis include 🤠🕺😵‍💫🫡🫣" >}}